- Best 600 Dollar Gaming PC Parts List

 You can pick up a 240GB SSD for around $60.
-That’s a perfect amount of storage for your Windows OS, drivers and some games.
+That’s a perfect amount of storage for your Windows OS, drivers, and some games.

 Seriously, spend the extra money.
 If you’ve ever felt like you have to let your computer ‘warm up’ for a while after you turn it on, it’s probably because your Windows is loaded on a mechanical hard drive.

 Moreover, you’ll find your applications loading far quicker, not to mention your games.

 A 1TB mechanical drive will cost you around $50, whereas a 240GB SSD will run you around $60.
 However, it’s well worth the investment.

+No more waiting around, dealing with games crashing, or being the last to load.
 For more information about how SSDs work, click here.

 Nevertheless, it’s always a good idea to have a mass storage mechanical drive to serve as a cheap storage solution.